-- 3/4 - 1 cup sugar, depending on how sweet your want your peach tea recipe to be
+- 3/4 to 1 cup sugar, depending on how sweet you want your peach tea to be

 - 1 tablespoon lime juice

-- Place tea bags in a large bowl.
-Crush mint leaves and add to bowl.
+- Place the tea bags in a large bowl.
+Crush the mint leaves and add them to the bowl.

-- Cover bowl ingredients with 7 cups boiling water and steep for about seven minutes.
+- Cover the bowl ingredients with 7 cups boiling water and steep for about 7 minutes.

-- Strain tea and stir in sugar, in a 2-quart pitcher or bottle.
+- Strain the tea and stir in the sugar, in a 2-quart pitcher or bottle.

-- Store tea in fridge until slightly cool.
+- Store the tea in the fridge until slightly cool.

-- Puree diced peaches in blender or food processor until smooth.
-Add to tea.
+- Puree diced peaches in a blender or food processor until smooth.
+Add them to the tea.

-- Stir in lime juice.
+- Stir in the lime juice.
 Stir well before serving.

 3. Green Iced Tea Recipe With Mint

-This green iced tea recipe echoes the old southern tradition of adding fresh mint leaves to tea.
+This green iced tea recipe echoes the old Southern tradition of adding fresh mint leaves to tea.
 The aroma is wonderful, and the addition of mint makes the tea especially refreshing.
-If you want to increase the minty flavor, break or crush a few of the mint leaves, but be careful here – you don’t want too much mint flavor.
-Try this green iced tea recipe on a very hot day, and you’ll see what I mean about its being super refreshing!
+If you want to increase the minty flavor, break or crush a few of the mint leaves, but be careful here—you don’t want too much mint flavor.
+Try this green iced tea recipe on a very hot day, and you’ll see what I mean about it being super refreshing!